, ,

 Whether or not a delinquency case against a juvenile over 16 years of age must be transferred to adult court depends on whether the alleged offense is a category one or category two offense.
 For a category one offense, probable cause can result in mandatory transfer to adult court.
 For a category two offense, there are two things that can cause mandatory transfer.

-For one thing, the juvenile could have been adjudicated delinquent for a category one or two offense previously and been committed to the custody of the department of youth services as a result.
+First, the juvenile could have a previous delinquent adjudication for a category one or two offense that caused the court to commit them to the custody of the department of youth services.
 This is similar to the requirement for mandatory transfers of 14 or 15 year old defendants.
-However, for 14 and 15 year olds, the requirement of a previous adjudication exists even if they are currently charged with a category one offense, whereas juveniles over 16 years of age only have this requirement when charged with category two offenses.
+However, for 14 and 15 year olds, the requirement of a previous adjudication exists even if they are currently facing charges of a category one offense, whereas juveniles over 16 years of age only have this requirement when charged with category two offenses.

-Secondly, if a juvenile over 16 years of age is alleged to have used or otherwise involved a firearm in committing a category two offense, this can result in the mandatory transfer of the case to adult court.
+Secondly, if a juvenile over 16 years of age allegedly used or otherwise involved a firearm in committing a category two offense, this can result in the mandatory transfer of the case to adult court.

 Once again, there are other special circumstances that may result in the mandatory transfer of the juvenile case to adult court, but above is a pretty good overview.